"The essence of mathematics is not to make simple things complicated,

 Download Instructions

-When you click on one of the links above, a new window will open, and the first page of the handbook will be displayed.
-You may not be able to see much of the page at this point.
-However, you will notice the following action bar appear at the bottom of the page:
+When you click on one of the links above, a new window will open in your browser and the first page of the handbook will be displayed.

 Print File Print File: opens the familiar print menu that allows you to print whichever pages you wish.
 You can also adjust the printer properties, print double sided, and print multiple copies, depending on the capabilities of your printer.
 Note: we suggest using a color printer, whenever possible, to get the full effect of the material.